cliffeby/chgdetectionV001/README.md

 2: Match 0  Player names:

-*Step 2: I change the match name, both lines update player names to the current state of the Match object*
+*Step 2: I change the match name.
+Both lines 1 and 2 update player names to the current state of the Match object*

 1: Match 1  Player names: Bob0  # of players :1